 The Ultimate Ears line by Logitech is known far and wide by professional audiophiles and average consumers alike.
-They have a number of products ranging in price from $20, all the way to over $1000 – so there’s something for just about anyone.
-This is going to be the first of three reviews on the ear buds they sent me – to be followed by a “Good, Better, Best” comparison.
-Today’s review is on the 350 model which are “Noise-Isolating Earphones” – so just how well did they work?
+They have many products ranging in price from $20, all the way to over $1000 – so there’s something for just about anyone.
+This is going to be the first of three reviews on the earbuds they sent me – to be followed by a “Good, Better, Best” comparison.
+Today’s review is on the 350 model which is “Noise-Isolating Earphones” – so just how well did they work?
 Compare the 350 with the Ultimate Ears 500vi to see if it’s worth an upgrade.
 You can also check out our list of the best earbuds for more options.

-The box of the Ultimate Ears 350 ear buds say that they are “tuned for extra bass”, which I assumed would just be like someone pushing a “bass boost” button on a stereo.
-I also assumed that because these ear buds only cost $50, that they would sound cheap and flat.
+The box of the Ultimate Ears 350 earbuds says that they are “tuned for extra bass”, which I assumed would just be like someone pushing a “bass boost” button on a stereo.
+I also assumed that because these earbuds only cost $50, they would sound cheap and flat.
 But they don’t, similar to the Creative Labs HS 930i2 earbud headphones, which sound great for their low price.

-The fact that the design is sweat resistant is quite nice as well, because generally when I’m working out or running I sweat profusely.
-I’ve had an extreme time with my A-Stars (the ear buds I used to use) falling out of my ears after about thirty minutes of use, and then about every five minutes after that because I sweat.
-With the 350’s, I can honestly say that I haven’t had a single issue with them leaving my ear when I didn’t want them to.
+The design is sweat resistant is quite nice as well, because generally when I’m working out or running I sweat profusely.
+I’ve had an extreme time with my A-Stars (the earbuds I used to use) falling out of my ears after about thirty minutes of use, and then about every five minutes after that because I sweat.
+With the 350s, I can honestly say that I haven’t had a single issue with them leaving my ear when I didn’t want them to.

-As I said at first, the 350’s are branded as noise isolating ear buds which they do quite well, however there’s a small problem with this.
-Now I don’t know about you, but when I’m listening to something on ear buds I generally keep the audio source (iPhone, mp3, player, etc) in my pocket.
+As I said at first, the 350s are branded as noise-isolating earbuds which they do quite well, however, there’s a small problem with this.
+Now I don’t know about you, but when I’m listening to something on earbuds I generally keep the audio source (iPhone, mp3, player, etc) in my pocket.
 When I want to hear what someone is saying, it’s a real pain to have to dig it out and manually mute the volume – for some reason there’s no in-line mute or volume control on these things.
 That’s something you’ll want to see on the top headphones for podcasting.
-I know they’re not an expensive model, but I would have really appreciated that feature.
+I know they’re not an expensive model, but I would have appreciated that feature.

-Overall, I think the 350’s are a bass-head’s wet dream.
-They’re cheap in cost, and extremely effective.
-Maybe not so great for classical rock listeners or if you’re listening to pod-casts all day long, but if you want to feel like there’s a sub-woofer strapped to your head then these are for you.
+Overall, I think the 350s are a bass-head’s wet dream.
+They’re cheap and extremely effective.
+Maybe not so great for classical rock listeners or if you’re listening to podcasts all day long, but if you want to feel like there’s a sub-woofer strapped to your head then these are for you.
 I give the Ultimate Ears 350 by Logitech 4 out of 5 stars.